Please read the entire product guide before proceeding

 This is the unlocked position for the fuel connectors.
 Pinch the same tabs together and push them into the connector.

-With something supporting the bottom of the tank, remove all 6 fuel tank strap bolts using a 10mm socket.
-The bolts will be reused.
+With something supporting the bottom of the tank, remove all 6 fuel tank straps using a 10mm socket.
+The bolts will be reused

 Remove the original sending unit from the original tank.
 You may need to use a lock ring tool which can be found at oreilly (Part # W80668)